Healthy Habits For Teens That Are Easy To Follow

 - Magnesium: Magnesium is important for the development of healthy bones and energy production.
 Black beans, bananas, dark chocolate, and spinach are magnesium-infused foods.

-- Fibre: Fibre aids in digestion, and bowel health.
+- Fibre: Fibre helps in digestion and bowel health.
 Vegetables, fruits, brown rice, kidney beans and lentils are foods abundant in fibre.

 - Zinc: Zinc plays a crucial role in building our immune system and helps in wound healing.
-Oysters, fish, eggs, and dairy products ae good sources of zinc.
+Oysters, fish, eggs, and dairy products are good sources of zinc.

 What foods and beverages should be limited?